-The National Institute of the Origins and the Quality is a public institution in France based in Paris, which is subordinate to the Ministry of Agriculture (the acronym is also interpreted as "National Institute of the Appellations d'Origine des Vins and Eaux-de-Vie").
+The "National Institute of the Origins and the Quality" is a public institution in France based in Paris, which is under the Ministry of Agriculture (the acronym is also interpreted as "National Institute of the Appellations d'Origine des Vins and Eaux-de-Vie").
 It is responsible for the supervision of food produced in the motherland.
-For this purpose, standards have been developed that guarantee the consumer the origin and quality through appropriate labeling.
+For this purpose, standards have been developed that guarantee the consumer the origin and quality by appropriate labeling.
 In this quality assurance will be Wine. brandy ( Armagnac and cognac ) and various foods (cheese, meat, vegetables, etc.) included.
 This concerns the following markings:

 In 1990, an extension of responsibility was added in connection with the protection against domestic and foreign imitations.
-The INAO defined as a possible target the indication of grape varieties on the label in principle to prohibit the Terroir-thoughts To give even more expression and to give the French wine compared to the foreign competition an even greater distinctiveness.
-Incidentally, all appellation decrees (provisions) of the INAO with the entire history in detail on the website .
+The INAO defined as a possible target the indication of grape varieties on the label in principle to prohibit the Terroir-thoughts to give even more expression and to give the French wine compared to the foreign competition an even greater distinctiveness.
+Incidentally, all appeals decrees (provisions) of the INAO with the entire history in detail on the website .
 From the INAO was also a special Degustationsglas developed.
 See also under the authorities INRA and OIV,